Archives West Finding Aid

 Historical NoteReturn to Top

 Joseph F. Smith (1838-1918) was the sixth President of The Church of Jesus Christ of Latter-day Saints.
-He was the last President of the LDS Church to have personally known the founder of the Mormon faith, the Prophet Joseph Smith, Jr., who was also his uncle.
+He was the last President of the LDS Church to have personally known the founder of the LDS faith, the Prophet Joseph Smith, Jr., who was also his uncle.

 Smith was the son of Patriarch Hyrum Smith and his wife Mary Fielding, a British convert to the Church who married Hyrum after the death of his first wife, Jerusha Barden Smith.
 In addition to her two children, Mary Fielding Smith raised the five children from the union of Hyrum and Jerusha.